graphhopper/directions-api/README.md

 powered by <a href="http://graphhopper.com">GraphHopper</a>
 ```

-If you need a custom or whitelabel solution please contact us.
+If you need a custom or white-label solution please contact us.

 Regardless of the package and additionally to our attribution you need to include attribution to [OpenStreetMap](http://www.openstreetmap.org/copyright/).